CyrusNajmabadi/lang-design/FastLinq.md

 // What if we want no alloc at all (even delegates).
 Can the runtime do that automatically with lambdas?
 It knows the
 // .Where/.Select calls are only on stack objects that can't capture the delegate.
 So perhaps the new-capture and new-delegate
 // can become stack-based.
+This would be the greatest part.

-Otherwise, we'd need something like:
+// Otherwise, we'd need something like:

 // A new ref-struct-delegate concept.
 This would be virtually the same as a normal delegate (a pointer to an object and a method),
 // *except* that due to it being a ref-struct, could be a no-alloc ref struct on the stack pointing back to the method pointer, and